celery/celery/docs/glossary.rst

     late ack
         Short for :term:`late acknowledgment`

+    ETA
+        "Estimated Time of Arrival", in Celery and Google Task Queue, etc., used as the term for a delayed message that should not be processed until the specified ETA time.
+See :ref:`calling-eta`.

     request
         Task messages are converted to *requests* within the worker.
         The request information is also available as the task's